codeforequity-at/botium-connector-fbpagereceiver/README.md

 Obviously, you are already familiar with the Facebook developer console to register a webhook, so you already know where to get those tokens and secrets - otherwise, start to learn [here](https://developers.facebook.com/docs/messenger-platform/webhook/)

 Botium is providing the service, but you have to take care for connectivity and process management yourself:
-* If your server is not reachable from the internet, consider to use a service like [ngrok](https://ngrok.com/) for publishing your endpoint (If you use botium, start it on the port of the Botiu) - __Attentions: Facebook accepts HTTPS secured endpoints only!__
+* If your server is not reachable from the internet, consider to use a service like [ngrok](https://ngrok.com/) for publishing your endpoint (If you use ngrok start it on the port of the Webhook Service) - __Attentions: Facebook accepts HTTPS secured endpoints only!__
 * For process management, logging, monitoring we recommend to use [pm2](https://pm2.keymetrics.io)

 ## Register Botium webhook service as "Secondary Receiver"